Fetal fibronectin test

-This sample will be sent to a lab for analysis.
-Results are typically available within a few hours.
+The sample will be sent to a lab for analysis.

 Results of the fetal fibronectin test are either positive or negative:

 Positive.
-A positive result means that fetal fibronectin is present in your cervical fluid.
-If you have a positive result between weeks 22 and 34, you're at increased risk of preterm labor.
+A positive result means that fetal fibronectin is present in your cervical secretions.
+If you have a positive result between weeks 22 and 34, you're at increased risk of premature birth within seven days.

 - Negative.
 A negative result means that fetal fibronectin isn't present in your cervical fluid.
 This indicates that you aren't likely to deliver in the next two weeks.
 In fact, a negative result might be the most powerful benefit of the test — allowing you and your health care provider to relax a bit with the knowledge that a premature birth isn't imminent.

 If you're concerned that you might be going into labor early, contact your health care provider.
 Don't worry about mistaking false labor for the real thing.

 Warning signs of preterm labor include:

 - Regular or frequent sensations of abdominal tightening (contractions)

 - A sensation of pelvic or lower abdominal pressure